-Wolfeton is a fine Grade 1 listed mediaeval and Elizabethan house.
+Wolfeton is a fine Grade 1 listed medieval and Elizabethan house.

 The original courtyard section of the current building dates back to about 1480 and the house was embellished around 1560.